torumakabe/aks-anti-dry-iac/README.md

 - diff between Blue/Green Flux files: [Github Actions workflow](./.github/workflows/ci-flux.yaml)
   - PR for files /flux directory
-- diff between Blue/Green Terrarform files, and format/validate: [Github Actions workflow](./.github/workflows/ci-terraform-blue.yaml)
+- diff between Blue/Green Terrarform files: [Github Actions workflow](./.github/workflows/ci-terraform-blue.yaml)
   - PR for files /terraform/blue|green directory
-- format(check)/lint/validate/plan Terraform files: [Github Actions workflow](./.github/workflows/ci-terraform-shared.yaml)
+- format(check)/validate/lint/plan Terraform files: [Github Actions workflow](./.github/workflows/ci-terraform-shared.yaml)
   - PR for files /terraform/shared|blue|green directory

-  Set variables on ci.tfvars in shared/blue/green [fixtures](./test/fixtures) before test, or set environment variables.
+  Set variables on integration.tfvars in shared/blue/green [fixtures](./test/fixtures) before test, or set environment variables.

 Note that this CI does not include the E2E test.
 Please consider if necessary.

 ### Switch Blue/Green

-You can join/remove services of each cluster to/from backend addresses of Application Gateway by changing Terraform variable ["demoapp_svc_ips"](./terraform/shared/sample.tfvars) and applying it while continuing the service.
+You can join/remove services of each cluster to/from backend addresses of Application Gateway by changing Terraform variable ["demoapp_svc_ips"](./terraform/shared/dev.tfvars) and applying it while continuing the service.

-This IP address is the Service IP of NGINX Ingress and can be changed [in this code](./flux/infrastructure/blue/nginx-values.yaml).
+This IP address is the Service IP of NGINX Ingress and can be changed [in this code](./terraform/blue/dev.tfvars).

 There are [sample app](https://github.com/ToruMakabe/session-checker) and [test script](./test/scripts/session-check.sh) to help you switch between blue and green and see sessions across the cluster.